nest/nest-simulator/doc/htmldoc/neurons/index.rst

        * :ref:`Manipulating nodes (neurons and devices) <node_handles>`: understand basic functionality of nodes
        * :ref:`param_ex`: explore how to use parameter objects in NEST

-       How to handle neurons as Python objects in NEST scripts.

    .. grid-item-card::
        :class-header: sd-d-flex-row sd-align-minor-center sd-bg-info sd-text-white